Inclusion Programme

 Para-Karate

-Classification categories, registered athletes, adaptive equipment, and inclusion resources for para-karate worldwide.
+Classification categories, a sample athlete roster, adaptive equipment, and inclusion resources for para-karate worldwide.
+Use the self-classification helper to find your likely K-class.

 10